vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/SkinSpire Clinic HMS Development Guidelines.md

-# SkinSpire Clinic HMS Development Guidelines
+# Skinspire Clinic HMS Development Guidelines

 ## Overview

-This document consolidates technical guidelines for development on the SkinSpire Clinic Hospital Management System.
+This document consolidates technical guidelines for development on the Skinspire Clinic Hospital Management System.
 It provides a clear reference for maintaining consistency across all features and modules while adhering to the established architectural patterns.

 ## Project Directory Structure
 skinspire_v2/